Infinituum17/LabellingContainers/README.md

 # Labelling Containers

-A mod that makes easy labeling chests and containers without the use of signs.
+A mod that makes easy labeling chests, shulker boxes, barrels and other containers without the use of signs.

 ## How to use

 This mod adds a "Label printer" which is an item that can set a name and an icon to a container.
-To use it, simply right-click the item while holding it and it will open a menu where you can set your icon and label.
-Then when you're ready, shift-right-click a chest or compatible container to set it.
+To use it, simply right-click the item while holding it, and it will open a menu where you can set your icon and label.
+Then, when you're ready, shift-right-click a chest or compatible container to set it.

 ## For developers